DockittDockitt

 Will OCR change how my PDF looks?

 No. The visual appearance of the PDF remains identical to the original scan.
-OCR adds an invisible text layer underneath the page images — the scanned images themselves are not altered.
-When you open the processed PDF, it looks exactly the same as before, but now supports text search, copy-paste, and screen reader access.
+OCR adds an invisible text layer underneath the page images.
+The scanned images themselves are not altered.
+When you open the processed PDF it looks exactly the same as before, but now supports text search, copy-paste, and screen reader access.

 Can OCR handle handwritten text?

 Standard OCR engines including Tesseract are optimised for printed text and struggle significantly with handwriting, especially cursive.
-Handwriting recognition requires specialised models that are not currently part of this tool.
+Handwriting recognition requires specialised models that are not part of this tool.
 For handwritten documents, results will be unreliable.

 Does OCR work on PDFs with multiple columns or complex layouts?